deja-monet/IntroToProg-Python-Mod08/README.md

 ### Introduction

-In this assignment, I will review calling data from classes.
+In this assignment, I will review standard patterns of classes, creating object instances in classes, and calling this data from functions in other classes.

 ### Completing the Assignment: Reading and Editing the Pseudo-code